Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>
 </br>

-In case we want to create roles automatically like we did in nodejs app durign deployment it created xsuaa
+In case we want to create roles automatically like we did in nodejs app during deployment it created xsuaa
 </br> in same way we need to make changes in following places
 </br>
 </br>